polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 backdoors.
 However, with cryptography, there *are no guarantees*, only a _"general feeling and concent"_ amongst developers that it's secure.

+The asymmetric parts of this project is built upon RSA for its public and private key pairs.

 ### Creating an RSA keypair

 To create an RSA keypair that you can use for other cryptographic services later, you can use something as follows.